MindMimicLabs/ptcn-package/README.md

 Prepare to feed two variables, text and binary labels, to the data.processor_1() function.
 The function pre-processes the text and equalizies the distribution of the labels to their accompanying texts as followed:

 * The text should be in character or string format.
-* The labels should be an integer/numerical format of a binary nature (i.e. (0,1)).
+* The labels should be an integer/numerical format (i.e. (0,1,2,3,4)).
 * The texts and labels should be 300 observations at minimum.
 * The num.classes refers to the number of classes to balance distribution.
-Only 2,3,4 classes available so far.
+Only 2,3,4, or 5 classes available so far.

 The list of texts are feed through the PTCN pre-processing steps inlcuding: